cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

     - `PostDueRemuneratoryRateSetting`: set the post the due date remuneratory rate of the sub-loan.
     - `MoratoryRateSetting`: set the moratory rate of the sub-loan.
     - `LateFeeRateSetting`: set the late fee rate of the sub-loan.
-    - `GraceDiscountRateSetting`: set the grace discount rate of the sub-loan.
+    - `ClawbackFeeRateSetting`: set the clawback fee rate of the sub-loan.
     - `DurationSetting`: set the duration of the sub-loan.

 7. **Operation IDs**: Each operation has an ID within a sub-loan.
 Operation IDs are `uint16` values from 1 to 65535.
 The zero ID (`0`) means `no operation`.